Equivariant symmetry-aware head pose estimation for fetal MRI

-\paragraph{Rotation parametrization} Recall that we denote the rotation of the object frame as $R$, the rotation parametrization as $h(R)$, and object symmetry group as $G_{\text{symm}}$.
+Recall that we denote the rotation of the object frame relative to the input volume as $R$, the rotation parametrization as $h(R)$, and object symmetry group as $G_{\text{symm}}$.
 Here we consider the case where $G_{\text{symm}}\!=\!\{g_{\theta=2\pi(k/N)}| k=1,...,N\}$ where $\theta=2\pi(k/N)$ are the $N$-fold rotations in the plane of rotational symmetry.
 Let $e_\circlearrowleft$ be axis of rotational symmetry, and let parity($N$) be equal to the parity of the integer $N$.
 Then, we can train an E(3)-CNN to predict the following rotation parametrization:

 where $D^{l}:\text{SO(3)}\rightarrow \mathbb{R}^{2l+1\times2l+1}$ is the Wigner-D matrix function of order $l$, and $D^{l}_{:,m}$ denotes its columns, indexed from $-l\!\leq\!m\!\leq\!l$.
 Columns of the Wigner-D matrices are irreducible tensors with irreducible Wigner-D matrix representations~\cite{weiler2018,geiger2022}.
 Since $h(R)$ is parametrized in terms of irreducible tensors, it maintains equivariance under E(3).
 Therefore, the E(3)-CNN output is formulated as 1 vector and 2 irreducible tensors of order $l\!=\!N$ and parity $p\!=\!\text{parity}(N)$.